 Will tooth extraction hurt?

 No, your tooth extraction should not cause you pain.
-We will numb the extraction site with a local anesthetic.
-We also offer sedation dentistry solutions like laughing gas or oral-conscious sedatives to ensure you are comfortable throughout the procedure.
-You may feel some pressure as the tooth is dislodged, but this shouldn’t be painful.
-We will advise you on proper aftercare steps to take to ensure any soreness you may experience after the anesthesia wears off is managed.
+We will numb the extraction site with a local anesthetic to ensure you are comfortable throughout the procedure.
+You may feel some pressure as we dislodge the tooth, but this shouldn’t be painful.
+We will advise you on proper aftercare steps to take to ensure that you can manage any soreness you experience after the anesthesia wears off.